 Kitchen Witch Interests Often Include:

-- You love working with herbal remedies and infusion to heal a variety of ailments
+- You love working with herbal remedies and infusions to heal a variety of ailments

 - You feel a great sense of accomplishment by growing your own vegetables and herbs to incorporate into your food